txt/fse16/doc/hw1.md

 the lecturer and tutor can only support students using Python on LINUX and Mac.
 Note also that all your team members should agree on the language.

-Form your team (if 500-level).
-Got to http://tiny.cc/fss2016give and register your team (or just yourself):
+Review your team.
+Ideally, a team should contain at least one moderate expert in what ever language you are using.
+Got to http://tiny.cc/fss2016give and check out our random assignments to the teams.
+Ask for a change if NO ONE on your team is expert on the language you are using.
+If you make a change:

 - mark your people with the same letter in column C, BELOW Row 20
 - add your Gibub url in column B ABOVE row 20